• Skip to primary navigation

 What if I want a thinner milkshake instead of a creamy one?

-If you don't want a thick milkshake, then we suggest using a bit of milk in the recipe when you're blending it.
+If you don't want a thick espresso milkshake, then we suggest using a bit of milk in the recipe when you're blending it.
 You can use regular dairy milk, almond milk, or even oat milk.

-How to make the coffee milkshake:
+How to top the milkshake

 Love this coffee milkshake?
-Check out these recipes:
+Check out these recipes

 • Easy coffee-glazed donuts